 What’s the difference between the medications?

-Vesicare is different to other treatments for Urinary Incontinence, in that it works on the muscles lining bladder; whereas alternative products may act on the kidneys and urinary tract to decrease the production of urine.
-This makes Vesicare better suited to those who are experiencing stress incontinence.
+Vesicare is different to other treatments for urinary incontinence, in that it works on the muscles lining bladder; whereas alternative products may act on the kidneys and urinary tract to decrease the production of urine.
+This makes Vesicare better suited to those who are experiencing urgency or an overactive bladder (known as urge incontinence).

 Should I take Vesicare?